 Included in "#2 Other" are cash and unrated instruments for the purpose of liquidity and portfolio risk management.
 Unrated instruments may also include securities for which data needed for the measurement of attainment of environmental or social characteristics is not available.

-2 Is a specific index designated as a reference benchmark to determine whether this financial product is aligned with the environmental and/or social characteristics that it promotes?
-No ESG reference benchmark has been designated for the purpose of determining whether the financial product is aligned with the characteristics that it promotes. • How is the reference benchmark continuously aligned with each of the environmental or social characteristics promoted by the financial product?
-Not applicable.
-How is the alignment of the investment strategy with the methodology of the index ensured on a continuous basis?
-Not applicable. • How does the designated index differ from a relevant broad market index?
-Not applicable.
-Where can the methodology used for the calculation of the designated in- dex be found?
-Not applicable. www Where can I find more product specific information online?
+Is a specific index designated as a reference benchmark to determine whether this financial product is aligned with the environmental and/or social characteristics that it promotes?

+No ESG reference benchmark has been designated for the purpose of determining whether the financial product is aligned with the characteristics that it promotes.

+How is the reference benchmark continuously aligned with each of the environmental or social characteristics promoted by the financial product?

+• How is the alignment of the investment strategy with the methodology of the index ensured on a continuous basis?

+• How does the designated index differ from a relevant broad market index?

+Where can the methodology used for the calculation of the designated index be found?

 More product-specific information can be found on the website: www.ubs.com/funds

-Reference benchmarks are indexes to measure whether the financial product attains the environmental or social characteristics that they pro-